Alexander92-cpu/LanguageModel_Fusion/README.md

 - [huggingface/transformers](https://github.com/huggingface/transformers).
 We use pre-trained neural LM models.

 - [kenlm](https://github.com/kpu/kenlm).
 Run the script 'setup.sh' (don't forget to use the command 'chmod +x setup.sh' before running) and follow instructions [kenlm in python](https://github.com/kpu/kenlm#python-module)

-- in rest there is the file 'requirements.txt' there you can find all python libraries used for this project.

 ## Code from other sources